liferay/liferay-frontend-projects/How-to-use-liferay-npm-imports-checker.md

 Where the `...` refers to any previous step you need to perform like, for example, running tests or checking source code format.

-When the tool is run, it scans all subdirectories for projects containing both a `build.gradle` and a `package.json` file.
-This identifies projects containing and/or using npm packages.
+When the tool is run, it scans all subdirectories for directories that contain and/or use npm packages and look like a project (those containing a `build.gradle`, `.npmbundlerrc` or `.npmbuildrc` file, or a `node_modules` folder).

 After that, it checks, among those projects, the ones containing a `.npmbundlerrc` file with an `imports` section and tests if the semver constraints in them match the versions exported by the providers.